mendhak/mendhak.github.io/posts/2026-04-04-on1-photo-raw-linux.md

 ![Options to install an application through Lutris including a local install script and a manual installation](/assets/images/on1-photo-raw-linux/003.png "Options to install an application through Lutris")

 It's possible to do the manual method, but the local install script method is simplest, it takes a YML file which describes the steps needed to get ON1 and its dependencies working.
-Save this file:
+The installer script is available [on the Lutris site](https://lutris.net/games/on1-photo-raw/).

+Or just save the file I used:

 ```yml
 name: ON1 Photo RAW 2026